 Consider a series $\tsS_0\in \calD_r$, which satisfies a minimal GLRR($\bfa_0$) of order $r$ defined by a non-zero vector $\bfa_0 = (a_1^{(0)}, \ldots, $ $a_{r+1}^{(0)})^\rmT$.
 Let us fix $\i0$ such that $a^{(0)}_{\i0} \neq 0$.
 Since GLRR($\bfa_0$) is invariant to multiplication by a constant, we assume that $a^{(0)}_{\i0} = -1$.
 This condition on $\i0$ is considered to be valid hereinafter.
 Let us build a parameterization of $\calD_r$ in the vicinity of $\tsS_0$; parameterization depends on the index $\i0$.
 Note that we can not construct a global parameterization, since for different points of $\calD_r$ the index $\i0$, which corresponds to a non-zero element of $\bfa_0$, can differ.

-In the case of a series governed by an ordinary LRR($\bfa$), $\bfa\in \spR^{r+1}$, since the last coordinate of $\bfa$ is equal to $-1$, the series is uniquely determined by the vector $\bfa$ containing $r$ LRR coefficients and $r$ initial values.
-Then, applying the LRR to initial data, which are taken from the series, we restore this series.
+In the case of a series governed by an ordinary LRR($\bfa$), $\bfa\in \spR^{r+1}$, since the last coordinate of $\bfa$ is equal to $-1$, the series is uniquely determined by the first $r$ elements of $\bfa$ and $r$ initial values of the series.
+Then, applying the LRR to the initial data, which are taken from the series that is governed by the LRR, we restore this series.

-In the case of a series from $\calD_r$, the approach is similar but a bit more complicated.
+In the case of an arbitrary series from $\calD_r$, the approach is similar but a bit more complicated.
 For example, we should take the boundary data ($\i0-1$ values at the beginning, and $r+1-\i0$ values at the end) instead of the $r$ initial values at the beginning of the series; also, the GLRR is not in fact recurrent (we keep notation to show that LRRs are a particular case of GLRRs).